zhwa/pybind11-demo/README.md

 # pybind11 demo

-Demonstrates how to call a C++ class from Python using pybind11.
+Demonstrates how to call a C++ class from Python using pybind11 and VS 2017

-Tested on Linux and Mac: https://travis-ci.org/bast/pybind11-demo/builds

 ## How to build this demo

+In x64 Native tool command prompt for visual studio 2017:

 ```
 git clone --recursive https://github.com/bast/pybind11-demo.git
 cd pybind11-demo
 mkdir build
 cd build
-cmake ..
+cmake -A x64 ..
-make
+devenv /build Debug example.sln
 ```